The Importance of Being Earnest (1952 film): Plot

 At the manor house in the country, Cecily is daydreaming as her governess, Miss Prism, tries to teach her German.
 Uninvited, Algy arrives from London and assumes the role of Ernest.
-While Algy and Cecily are getting acquainted with the parlor, Jack arrives in black mourning clothes and informs Miss Prism that his brother, Ernest, is dead.
+While Algy and Cecily are getting acquainted in the parlour, Jack arrives in black mourning clothes and informs Miss Prism that his brother, Ernest, is dead.
 When Algy and Cecily come out to see him, the sad news loses its believability as everyone now thinks Algy is Ernest.
 In pursuit of Jack, Gwendolen arrives from London and meets Cecily.
 They both discover that they are engaged to Ernest, not realising one is Jack and one is Algy.
 When the men arrive in the garden, the confusion is cleared up.
 The ladies are put off that neither one is engaged to someone named Ernest.

-Lady Bracknell arrives, by train.
+Lady Bracknell arrives by train.
 As everyone gathers in the drawing room, Lady Bracknell recognises Miss Prism as her late sister's baby's governess from twenty-eight years before.
 Miss Prism confesses that she inadvertently left the baby in her handbag at Victoria Station.
 Jack realised they are talking about him.
 He retrieves the handbag from his private room and shows Miss Prism.
 She acknowledges that the bag is hers.
 Lady Bracknell then tells Jack that he is her late sister's son and the older brother to Algy.
 Unable to ascertain who his father was, Jack looks in an Army journal, as his father was a general, and realises that his father's name was Ernest.
 Thus it becomes apparent that his real name is also Ernest – as Lady Bracknell says, being the eldest son, he must have been named after his father.

-The film ends with Jack saying, “I’ve now realised for the first time in my life the vital importance of being earnest.”
+The film ends with Jack saying, "I've now realised for the first time in my life the vital importance of being earnest."